IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 -directory_pool size <number> Specifies the number of processing threads used to handle directory requests that require access to DFSMS data sets or catalogs.
 -directory_refresh_timeout <number> Specifies the length of time in seconds between successive catalog searches to verify that the DSFS cached directory contents match those of the catalog for HLQ directories.
 It is also the length of time in seconds between successive PDSE directory searches to verify that the DSFS cached directory contents match those of the PDSE data set.
 -enable sysout <on | off> Specifies whether users are allowed to access JES spool data sets.
 -filecache_size <cache_size [,fixed|,edcfixed]> Specifies the size, in bytes, of the cache that is used to contain file data.
-The fixed and edcfixed options can fix the file cache in real memory: · The fixed option avoids page fix and page unfix for disk I/Os that do not use compression. · The edcfixed option avoids page fix and page unfix for disk I/Os that use compression.
+The fixed and edcfixed options can fix the file cache in real memory: Â· The fixed option avoids page fix and page unfix for disk I/Os that do not use compression. Â· The edcfixed option avoids page fix and page unfix for disk I/Os that use compression.
 It also avoids data movement for compression I/Os.
 DSFS will automatically fix the cache in edcfixed format if the utility file system is enabled for compression.
 -fsfull <(threshold,increment) | off> Specifies the threshold and increment when sending file system utilization messages to the operator.
 -hlq_list_add [ <hlq1,hlq2,...> ] Allows the administrator to add high-level qualifiers that are to be excluded.
 The -hlq_list_add and -hlq_list_remove options are mutually exclusive.
-They cannot be specified at the same time with the same dsadm config command. · The high-level qualifiers that are listed must be separated by commas with no intervening spaces. · The specified high-level qualifiers can consist of one or more qualifiers. · The HLQ directories associated with the high-level qualifiers that were added to the list are removed from the tree after users finish accessing objects in the subtree anchored at the HLQ tree node.
+They cannot be specified at the same time with the same dsadm config command. Â· The high-level qualifiers that are listed must be separated by commas with no intervening spaces. Â· The specified high-level qualifiers can consist of one or more qualifiers. Â· The HLQ directories associated with the high-level qualifiers that were added to the list are removed from the tree after users finish accessing objects in the subtree anchored at the HLQ tree node.
 88 z/OS: z/OS Data Set File System Administration

 dsadm config
 -hlq_list_remove <hlq1,hlq2,...> Allows the administrator to remove high-level qualifiers from the list.
 The -hlq_list_add and -hlq_list_remove options are mutually exclusive.
 They cannot be specified at the same time with the same dsadm config command.
-· The high-level qualifiers that are listed must be separated by commas with no intervening spaces. · The specified high-level qualifiers can consist of one or more qualifiers.
+Â· The high-level qualifiers that are listed must be separated by commas with no intervening spaces. Â· The specified high-level qualifiers can consist of one or more qualifiers.
 -io_pool_size <number> Specifies the number of DSFS worker threads that are used to process data set IO requests using the QSAM access methods.
 -ispf_extended_statistics <ON | OFF> Specifies whether DSFS should retrieve and store ISPF extended statistics when processing PDS and PDSE members.
 -pds_enq_duration <number> Specifies the number of seconds that DSFS will hold enqueues on PDS/PDSE data sets, which allows DSFS to cache their directory contents for that period of time and reduce the number of calls to read the PDS/PDSE data set directory.